Michael-Holmes-SDE/TicTacToe/doc/Plan.md

     *   Point out any challenges that you can foresee.

-    *   I do not know how to properly put code into partitions that make human readability easier
+    *   I do not know how to properly put code into partitions that make human readability easier and I will need to learn how to do so.

 *   [ ] List all of the data that is used by the program, making note of where it comes from.
     *   Explain what form the output will take.

     *   The output will be a Tic-Tac-Toe game board most of the time with open cells showing their corresponding identifying number, and taken cells showing whether it is an 'X' or 'O'.
-There will also be output showing which player won a game (when applicable), and if an input is not accepted a clear message will show what input should be given.
+The program will use data from a tuple of the board to see which cells are open and if the game has been won and by which player, with output showing which player won a game (when applicable), and if an input is not accepted a clear message will show what input(s) should/can be given.

 *   [ ] List the algorithms that will be used (but don't write them yet).